nlf/go-clinic/README.md

 it contains the things that i personally find useful, and that's about it. if you have an idea for something to add feel free to open an issue.

+### features

+clinic automatically generates flags based on structs. in addition it will attempt to populate those structs based on a yaml formatted config file located at `$HOME/.config/APPNAME/config.yml`.

+if a struct field is tagged `prompt:"yes"` and that field is not set in the config file, and not passed as a flag, clinic will prompt the user for input at runtime.

 ### usage

 first, the smallest viable app